llahti/CarND-Advanced-Lane-Lines/writeup.md

     # Calculate curve radius with scaled coefficients
     radius = ((1 + (2 * a1 * a * y_eval * + (b1 * b)) ** 2) ** 1.5) / np.absolute(2 * a1 * a)
 ```
-But it seems that in my code this is not producing correct estimate.
-Calculated is perhaps 3 times smaller than estimated 1km radius of curve in video.
-This mismatch is compensated in `finder.py` on line 268 where radius is multiplied by three.

 In order to calculate car center location i'm first calculating center of lane
 in pixels space by using `measure_lane_center()` function in `finder.py`.
 After that